-That’s normal, although it’s not always easy for teenagers or their parents.
-But understanding the puberty stages can help.
+Experiencing more intense mood swings at this stage of adolescence is natural, although it’s not always easy for teenagers or their parents.
+Understanding the puberty stages can help.
 In addition, knowing how to recognize the difference between teen puberty signs and depression is key.

 When Does Puberty Start?